diegodoumecq/joymap/README.md

     joyMap.addModule(module3);
     joyMap.start();

+    //////
-    // ... later on in another file, probably a mario-handling one:
+    // ... later on in a player-handling file

-    const A = module1.getButtons('A');
+    //////

+    const AButton = mario.module.getButtons('A'); // mario.module may be module1 from above
-    if (A.pressed && A.justChanged) {
+    if (AButton.pressed && AButton.justChanged && mario.isOnFloor()) {
         mario.jump();
     }